linode/docs/docs/guides/development/nodejs/install-configure-selenium-grid-ubuntu-16-04/index.md

 author:
   name: Jared Kobos
   email: docs@linode.com
-description: 'This guide shows how to set up a Selenium grid that can be used to test webpages and applications in different browsers, browser versions, and operating systems.
-It can also be used to spread a large test suite across several servers for increased performance.'
+description: 'This guide shows how to set up a Selenium grid that can be used to test webpages and applications in different browsers, browser versions, and operating systems.'
-og_description: 'This guide shows how to set up a Selenium grid that can be used to test webpages and applications in different browsers, browser versions, and operating systems.
-It can also be used to spread a large test suite across several servers for increased performance.'
+og_description: 'This guide shows how to set up a Selenium grid that can be used to test webpages and applications in different browsers, browser versions, and operating systems.'
 keywords: ["selenium", "node.js", " headless browser", "automation", "webdriver"]
 tags: ["automation"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'